 If you’re going to school out of state, you can enroll in a plan through the Marketplace in the state where you’re attending school.
 Alternatively, you may also be able to get a plan through the Marketplace in the state(s) where your parent(s) lives.

 Maybe.
 You will generally be able to apply for Medicaid in the state where you attend school if you meet that state’s residency requirements.
 In many states, you will qualify as a resident if you currently live in the state and intend to remain there for a period of time.
 Things like tax forms, utility bills, and receipts from rental payments can be used as evidence supporting your residency in a state.
 Check with the health agency in the state where you go to school for more information.

 As a student, you may qualify for coverage under your school’s student health plan.
 Many schools require international students to have health insurance, and some schools may require international students to purchase the school health plan.
 If you are on a student visa (like an F visa), you can also buy a plan through your state’s Health Insurance Marketplace.
 If you buy a plan on the Marketplace, you may be eligible for discounts based on your income that will reduce your monthly costs.
-Check out the Discount Calculator in this app to get an estimate.
+Check out the Health Insurance Marketplace Calculator to get an estimate.

 Whether or not you should enroll in a student plan depends on your personal circumstances.
 When thinking about whether to enroll in a student plan, keep the following things in mind:

 - Compare the coverage and price to the coverage and price of other options.

 - You may be able to get a discount on insurance if you buy a plan on the new Health Insurance Marketplace or qualify for free coverage through Medicaid in your state.
 Even if you have an offer of a SHIP, you may be able to get a less expensive plan through the marketplace or Medicaid.

 - Check if your alternative options have in-network doctors in your school’s area.
 Often, only your SHIP is accepted at a campus health center.